Traveling to Ghent

 The station is located on basement level -1 of the terminal, and is easily reached from the arrivals hall (2nd floor) or departures hall (3rd floor) using the lift or escalator.

 Train tickets to Ghent (station Gent-Sint-Pieters) can be bought at the desk or vending machines in the railway station.
-There is a direct train ride from Brussels Airport to Gent every hour at xx:03 which takes about 55 minutes.
+The train ride from Brussels Airport to Gent takes about 55 minutes.

 Ghent is located on the intersection of two major European motorways: the E17 connects Northern Europe to the South, and the E40 runs from the North Sea right across to Eastern Europe.

 From the E17 you take the "Gent Centrum" turnoff.
 On the E40, from the motorway intersection in Zwijnaarde you first follow "Antwerpen" (E17) and then take the "Gent Centrum" turnoff.